Key Takeaways

 8. Honesty and proof beat hype every time

+No first draft ships as-is.
 The companion copychief skill turns Claude Code into a structured copy reviewer — the kind of senior creative director who evaluates your big idea, mechanism, and offer stack before touching a single line, then provides section-by-section feedback with specific rewrites and the direct response principle behind each suggestion.

 Get the Skill